vovanhau123/Weather-App/README.md

 Please create a new account and get the API in your account and pass it to API_KEY.
 ## 📝 Tutorial
 `npm install`
+`npm start`

+And now, just enjoy it. 😁